waelhammoudeh/getdiff/README.md

 --conf FILE: The user configuration file to use.
 Default is /etc/getdiff.conf.
              If that is not found, program looks in its own executable directory for "getdiff.conf" as a second default alternative.

+--new FILE: File is path and name where just downloaded files list is appended to.
+            List is to be used by "update script", script should remove file when done.
 ```
 #### Setting --begin NUM argument:
 ```